Japan maglev contractors formally charged in bid rigging

 - Saudi crown prince, both a reformer and an autocrat, will visit Seattle

+Work on the line is being carried out mostly by joint ventures led by the four builders, who are also major contractors for building venues for the Tokyo 2020 Games, including Tokyo’s new national stadium.

+Japan’s Olympic organizers reportedly said they were considering barring Taisei and Kajima, whose executives have been arrested in the alleged bid-rigging, from some construction of planned temporary Olympics facilities.

-Bid-rigging remains entrenched in Japan’s construction and other sectors.
+Bid-rigging remains entrenched in Japan’s construction and other sectors, despite repeated efforts to crack down and pledges by contractors to eliminate the practice.

+The project at the center of the maglev bid-rigging is for construction of new terminal stations.
+Prosecutors said that officials from the four companies met at Tokyo restaurants to discuss ways to ensure they could each win bids from the train’s operator, Central Japan Railway Co.

+As a result, they allegedly obstructed competition and harmed the public interest, the prosecutors said.